Peaceful protestors clash over UN migrant pact in downtown Toronto

 It has been readopted for modern use to signify anti-government sentiments and vivid patriotism.

-The flag-bearing patriots on the north side received sparse honks from slow-moving traffic and confusion from pedestrians passing by—the purpose of the protest was unclear.
+The flag-bearing, self-declared patriots on the north side received sparse honks from slow-moving traffic and confusion from pedestrians passing by — the purpose of the protest was unclear.

 It was only the start of an afternoon of direct action against failed Toronto mayoral candidate Faith Goldy, who had organized an anti-immigration protest outside the United Nations Toronto offices.